-The club competes in events throughout northern England and hosts our round of the Explore racing calendar (which the club won this year).
+The club competes in events throughout northern England and hosts our round of the Explore racing calendar.

 Windermere Rowing Club has great facilities including our new boat house and club house over looking Windermere, rowing machines, changing rooms (with hot showers and heated floors!), committee rooms and car parking facilities.

 Please take a look around our website and contact us if you’d like to learn more about us.

 Windermere Rowing Club started life as two quads in a field at Low Wood Marina, just north of Windermere town.
 The club initially started life as a sister club of Lakeland Rowing Club, a club that rows from Derwent Water.
 From the initial Windermere site, a small team of keen members and experienced rowers started running Learn to Row courses from a marina at the north end of the lake.
 These courses proved popular, so with an ever expanding membership base, the club moved to its home in Fell Foot Park, a National Trust estate.
 From this site, the club has access to both the lake and River Leven.